unicode-org/message-format-wg/exploration/bidi-usability.md

 whitespace in the syntax and depend on users/editors to appropriately pair or position the marks to get optimal display.

-## Alternatives Considered

-_What other solutions are available?_
-_How do they compare against the requirements?_
-_What other properties they have?_

-### Nothing
-We could do nothing.

-A likely outcome of doing nothing is that RTL users would insert bidi controls into _messages_ in an attempt to make the _pattern_ and/or _placeholders_ display correctly.
-These controls would become part of the output of the _message_, showing up inappropriately at runtime.
-Because these characters are invisible, users might be very frustrated trying to manage the results or debug what is wrong with their messages.

-By contrast, if users insert too many or the wrong controls using the recommended design, the _message_ would still be functional and would emit no undesired characters.

 ### Super-loose isolation